KXXX

-KXXX (790 AM) is a radio station broadcasting a farm and classic country radio format.
-Licensed to Colby, Kansas, United States, the station serves the tri-state region of Northwest Kansas, Northeast Colorado and Southwest Nebraska.
+KXXX (790 AM) is a radio station broadcasting a farm and classic country radio format, licensed to Colby, Kansas.
+The station serves the tri-state region of Northwest Kansas, Northeast Colorado and Southwest Nebraska.
 Nationally known personalities on the original staff were John B. Hughes, Johnny Pearson and Jerry Oppy.
 The station is currently owned by Kansas Broadcast Company, LLC.